A Travel Price Comparison for Austria Vienna vs. Innsbruck for Old Town, Couples, Food, and Nightlife

 Vienna is a popular choice for travelers.
 Make sure you visit the old town while you're here.
 One week is usually plenty of time to spend here with extra days to spare.
 With this much time, visitors often visit nearby destinations or take day trips.
 It will give you the chance to have new experiences.

-For some great organized tour ideas, see The Best 2-Week Tours in Austria, The Best Tours for Seniors to Austria, Tours for Outdoor and Nature Lovers in Austria, and The Best Food and Culinary Tours in Austria.
+For some great organized tour ideas, see The Best Tours for Seniors to Austria, Tours for Outdoor and Nature Lovers in Austria, The Best Christmas Market Tours in Austria, and The Best Bicycle Tours in Austria.

 Which place is cheaper, Innsbruck or Vienna?